The Country’s Smallest National Parks Are In Pennsylvania…And You Won’t Believe How Tiny They Are

 Sometimes the best things come in the smallest packages.
-Sure, it’s an old cliché, but two of the smallest national parks, which happen to be in Pennsylvania, prove that cliché true.
+Sure, it’s an old cliché, but two of the smallest national parks to visit in the country, which just so happen to be in Pennsylvania, prove that cliché to be true.

 **Editor’s note: please note that both of these national parks are currently closed to visitors due to COVID-19.
 For more information, visit each park’s page on the National Parks Service website, linked below.

 A visit to two of the smallest national parks in the nation promises a revealing look at Pennsylvania’s past.
 Keep with the theme of visiting Pennsylvania’s tiny spots with a trip to this tiny Pennsylvania town that offers plenty to do.

 What are some of the best state parks to visit in Pennsylvania?

 Pennsylvania’s a nature- and outdoor-lover’s dream.
 Why?
 Well, just consider that PA is home to 121 state parks, which give us plenty of outdoor spots to explore.
 Still, with all those state parks, some do tend to get overlooked.
 Make a promise to yourself to visit some of the lesser-known state parks in Pennsylvania, where you’ll discover local wildlife, incredible trails, and gushing waterfalls.
 What could be better?
 Nothing, we say!